-Every startup knows what it is like to develop an MVP.
-Many startups strive to get their MVP done to present it to potential customers, investors and get as much feedback on the product or service so that the team can improve it during the following iterations.
-However, dozens of startups are failing even before they can approach the market and therefore it has become essential for startups to develop an MVP.
-This will have a major impact on advancing to the next investment round and receiving all the resources to develop the final product.
+Every startup knows what it’s like to develop an MVP (minimum viable product).
+Many startups strive to get their MVP done in order to present it to potential customers and investors, and to get as much feedback on the product or service as possible so that the team can improve it in the meanwhile.
+However, dozens of startups are failing before they can even approach the market.
+Therefore, it has become essential for startups to develop an MVP.
+This will have a major impact on their chances of advancing to the next round of investments and receiving all the necessary resources for developing the final product.

 Who can be more experienced in building an MVP for a startup if not startups themselves?
-The great thing about building an MVP is that a startup can reach out for help and consult another one and accelerate the whole process.
-All startups are in the same boat trying to succeed and avoid early failure.
-In this case, companies that once were in that same position have gone through the same road and are proficient to develop an MVP for a startup in the first place!
-This will serve as a great foundation for future successes of the startup and will give the beginning company a great chance of receiving new investments in the next round.
+The great thing about building an MVP is that a startup can reach out for help and consult another to accelerate the whole process.
+All startups are in the same boat; trying to succeed and avoid early failures.
+In this case, companies that once were in that same position have been down the same road and are therefore the most qualified to develop MVPs for a startup.
+This will serve as a great foundation for future success of the startup and will give the emerging company a great chance of receiving investments in the next round.

-A minimum viable product (MVP) is a product that includes only its basic features and functions that allow a company to let it be used publicly.
-It is necessary to build an MVP in a short period, yet it should include all the essential features in that early stage.
-It is then released to users and stakeholders to receive relevant judgments on it and improve it until it reaches the final stage.
-This allows a startup to realize if their idea works, without having to spend the whole budget and use up all the resources.
+A minimum viable product (MVP) is a product that includes only its most basic features and functions that can still be used publicly.
+An MVP should be built in a short period of time, yet it should include all the essential features of the product in that early stage.
+It is then released to users and stakeholders in order to receive relevant feedback on it.
+It is then improved until it reaches the final stage.
+This allows a startup to realize whether their idea works without having to spend their entire budget and use up all their resources.

 The MVP’s Intentions

-Developing an MVP has the intention to keep the balance between what a startup wants to offer to the public and what users desire.
-The MVP allows a startup to receive useful feedback from users, identify the flaws/strengths of the product and use that information in the following iterations.
-The whole idea behind the MVP is to start building some before building all!
-The minimum viable product is a sort of a tester that shows if a startup is developing something useful to people!
+Developing an MVP helps keep the balance between what a startup wants to offer to the public and what users actually desire.
+The MVP allows a startup to receive valuable feedback from users, identify the flaws/strengths of the product, and use that information in the next implementations.
+The whole idea behind the MVP is to start building something before building everything.
+The minimum viable product is a sort of a test that shows whether or not a startup is developing something that can be useful for people.

-Launching a startup is a brave thing to do and not everyone has the guts for that.
-A startup is like a venture or a company that mostly focuses on a service or product that the founder is seeking to put out in the market.
-Initially, startups don’t always have a fully-developed business model and are most eager for finding investors to finance their ideas.
+Launching a startup is a brave thing to do that not everyone has the guts for.
+A startup is a venture or a company that mostly focuses on a service or product that the founder is seeking to put out into the market.
+Initially, startups usually don’t have a fully-developed business model and are most eager to find investors who will finance their ideas.
 One of the main things that startups tend to focus on in the beginning is developing an MVP.
-It takes time and effort to develop an MVP good enough to release to the public and to pitch the minimum viable product to investors.
+It takes time and effort to develop an MVP good enough to release to the public and to pitch to investors.

-In this case, a great solution to developing an MVP quickly and with the least number of resources is to ask for help from an ex-startup or even an existing one.
-Ex-startup companies have gone through all the same processes of developing an MVP, pitching their ideas to investors, using sufficient resources, planning, seeking feedback, etc. All these have made ex-startups successful and most importantly experienced.
+In this case, a great solution for developing an MVP quickly and with the least number of resources is to ask for help from an ex-startup, or even an existing one.
+Former startup companies have gone through all the same processes of developing an MVP, pitching their ideas to investors, using sufficient resources, planning, seeking feedback, etc. All these have made ex-startups successful and most importantly, experienced.

-Our company, Ptolemay, is also an ex-startup that has over time grown into this great company that now develops mobile applications and consults startups in the IT field.
-We are a mobile development company that mainly focuses on helping startups develop an app for their product/service by using all of our past experiences and put a lot of effort into using those to help new startups resolve their problems.
+Our company, Ptolemay, is also an ex-startup that has grown over time into a great company that now develops mobile applications and consults startups in the IT field.
+We are a mobile development company that mainly focuses on helping startups develop apps for their product/service by using all our experience and putting a lot of effort into using said experience to help new startups resolve their problems.

-The Key Performance Indicator (KPI) is a metric that describes how successfully a company accomplishes the key business objectives.
+The Key Performance Indicator (KPI) is a metric that describes how successfully a company accomplishes their key business objectives.
 Startups use KPI to assess their effectiveness in reaching organizational goals.
-Every company chooses different metrics to track depending on their targets and industries.
-When a startup chooses the right ones, they set themselves goals for some time and the KPIs evaluate how successfully the startup has been achieving its key objectives.
+Every company chooses different metrics to track, depending on their targets and industries.
+When a startup chooses the right ones, they set goals for themselves over a period of time, and the KPIs evaluate how successfully the startup has been achieving its key objectives.

-When KPIs are correctly established, they serve as a clear and analytical snapshot of the startup for potential investors to understand the current state of that company.
-Startups are good at tracking and achieving significant growth in their KPIs and show off their remarkable success to investors in the next investment rounds.
+When KPIs are correctly established, they serve as a clear and analytical snapshot of the startup by which potential investors can understand the current state of that company.
+Startups are determined to track and achieve significant growth in their KPIs and show off their remarkable success to investors in the next investment rounds.

-They do not raise tons of money at the beginning of their launch.
-Startups have to go through multiple investment rounds to finance their ideas.
-The investment rounds include pre-seed (selling just the idea), seed round (mostly for research and product development), and rounds A, B, C, and more.
-The following investment rounds take place when startups have some factual evidence of success and investors assess how previous capitals were used for further development, as they will be investing tens of millions of dollars in these rounds.
+Startups do not raise much money at the beginning of their launches.
+Startups have to go through multiple investment rounds in order to finance their ideas.
+The investment rounds include pre-seed (selling just the idea), the seed round (mostly for research and product development), rounds A, B, C, and more.
+The investment rounds after these take place when startups have some legitimate evidence of success.
+Through these metrics, investors can assess how previous capital was used for further development, which is valuable information since they will be investing tens of millions of dollars in these rounds.
 Once a startup begins to succeed and expand, each following investment round serves as a foundation for future advances.

-How Does the Help from Startups Influence KPIs Growth and How It Will Help in Next Investment Rounds?
+How Does Help from Startups Influence KPI Growth and How Will It Help in the Next Investment Rounds?

-When a startup asks for help from an ex-startup it is the same as a child asking for help from his parents.
-Ex-startups are more experienced, they know how the industry works and they will be most effective in the help developing an MVP.
-This will allow startups to meet the industry and identify its key objectives.
-Ex-startups can consult beginning companies, help them set and track relevant KPIs and give a brief look at how to pitch their idea to investors.
-With that said, startups will gain enough appropriate experience and information to develop an MVP, establish and track correct KPIs and be ready for the next investment round.
+When a startup asks for help from an ex-startup, it is the same as a child asking for help from their parents.
+Ex-startups are more experienced, they know how the industry works, and they will be most effective in helping to develop an MVP.
+This will allow startups to become more integrated into the industry and allow for identification of its key objectives.
+Ex-startups can consult starting companies and help them set and track relevant KPIs as well as give a brief example of how to pitch their idea to investors.
+With all this taken into consideration, startups will gain enough experience and the appropriate amount of information to develop an MVP, establish and track correct KPIs, and be prepared for the next investment round.